Chicago Cardinals: Early history

-In 1898, Chicago painting and building contractor Chris O'Brien established an amateur Chicago-based athletic club football team named the "Morgan Athletic Club".
+In 1898, Chicago painting and building contractor Chris O'Brien established an amateur Chicago-based athletic club football team named the "Morgan Athletic Club" from Morgan Park, Chicago.
 O'Brien later moved them to Chicago's Normal Park and renamed them the "Racine Normals", since Normal Park was located on Chicago's Racine Avenue (then suffixed as "Street").
 In 1901, O'Brien bought used maroon uniforms from the University of Chicago, the colors of which had by then faded, leading O'Brien to exclaim, "That's not maroon; it's cardinal red!"
 It was then that the team changed its name to the "Racine Street Cardinals".

 The original Racine Street Cardinals team disbanded in 1906 mostly for lack of local competition.
 A professional team under the same name formed in 1913, claiming the previous team as part of their history.
 As was the case for most professional football teams in 1918, the team was forced to suspend operations for a second time due to World War I and the outbreak of the Spanish flu pandemic.
 It resumed operations later in the year (one of the few teams to play that year), and has since operated continuously.